 Mutual Funds

-Pros: Pros handle the investing, you get diversification, easy auto-investing, and they’re often in 401(k)s.
-Cons: Higher fees, limited trading times, sometimes extra sales charges.
+Pros: Professional management, diversification, easy automation, common in 401(k)s.
+Cons: Often higher fees, limited trading windows, possible sales charges.

 Exchange-Traded Funds (ETFs)